 LMT FinViz Chart

 Lockheed closed $512.77 (-1.00%), down -26% from 52-week high $692.
-Pullback to 200-DMA ($524) which acts as dynamic support.
+Important: entry $512.77 is BELOW the 200-DMA at $524 — the trade depends on 50-DMA holding ($618), not a clean bounce off 200-DMA.
 Forward PE 16 with 2.61% dividend yield offers value vs broader market.
-Geopolitical premium intact: Middle East, Ukraine, Indo-Pacific demand all sustained.
+Geopolitical premium intact: Middle East, Ukraine, Indo-Pacific procurement sustained.
 Sentiment +0.24 stable.
-Sector counter-cyclical to tech: when growth stalls, defense outperforms.
-Diversification anchor.
+Sector counter-cyclical to tech — defense outperforms when growth stalls.
+Diversification anchor with proper sub-200-DMA stop discipline.

 ✅ Confirmations